-“Joe loved to coach youth baseball and he would take so much pride in Manhattan College launching a first-class, baseball facility in Van Cortlandt Park that would be used by baseball teams in the Bronx community in addition to Jasper baseball,” said Joe’s wife, Pat Coppo.
+“Joe loved to coach youth baseball.
+He would take so much pride in Manhattan College launching a first-class baseball facility in Van Cortlandt Park that will be available to youth baseball teams in the Bronx community in addition to Jasper baseball,” said Joe’s wife, Pat Coppo.

 Coppo Field will include newly-installed turf surface, team dugouts, bleacher seating, bullpens, and a new scoreboard.
 While Manhattan College often used Van Cortlandt Park for home games, the current field has been deemed unplayable forcing the Jaspers to play its “home” games 65 miles away from campus in Dutchess County.